Al Ashoosh: The site

 50m to the southwest, Area B has revealed eight ovens, constructed of irregular clay rings sloping down to bases of the structures that sit directly on the bedrock.
 These are thought to be a type of tannour.
-Almost 300kg of faunal remains were recovered during digs at Al-Ashoosh.
+Almost 300kg of faunal remains were recovered during digs at Al Ashoosh.

 Finds at the site include unusual seals with links to Dilmun, stone tools and pottery of the black-on-red Umm Al Nar type.
+A steatite seal depicting two men drinking was dated to 2050–2000 BCE and is unique, the only similar seal found in the Persian Gulf region was at the site of Tell Abraq on the border of Sharjah and Umm Al Quwain.